chupakabra1996/ansible-playbooks/README.md

 ```shell
 ANSIBLE_CONFIG=.ansible.cfg ansible-playbook --extra-vars "ros_user=<specify the user>" -K playbook.yml
 ```
-Specify the user with sudo privileges.
+Specify a user with sudo privileges.

+---
 See more on how to run playbooks with various parameters in ansible's [user guide](https://docs.ansible.com/ansible/2.5/user_guide/index.html).

 ## Roles